freesurfer/AutomatedFreeSurfer/README.md

 #### Instructions:

+These scripts were designed to run with minimal user input.
+You will be presented with a series of questions that you need to answer in order to start specific processes.

 1. **Starting the Script**:
    Run the script in your terminal.
 If the dataset isn't organized and named correctly, press `Ctrl+C` to exit.
 Otherwise, press `Enter` to continue.